nantrinh/postit_app_walkthrough/lesson_2/lecture_4.md

 - Allow a user to associate a post with categories when creating a new post and when editing a post.
 - Allow a user to click on post URLs and navigate to those URLs.
 - Display timestamps in a format like "11/01/2019 7:01pm UTC".
+- Add a link to edit the post on the post `show` view.

 ## Change the association name
 ```ruby